-Since a few months, we see appearing everywhere in the media articles and reports with catchy title: "he made the World Tour without money", "she crossed Europe with 0 €".
+Since a few months, we see appearing everywhere in the media articles and reports with catchy title: “he made the World Tour without money”, “she crossed Europe with 0 €”.
 Is traveling without money a real or false good idea?
-This is the sensitive question we asked ourselves ...
-A real question, which gives pause!
+This is one of the sensitive questions that we asked ourselves … A real question that gave us to think about it, but also collectively!

 During our trip, we asked ourselves several times this question: “Should we boycott over-frequented places?”
 Indeed our way of traveling tried to be the more responsible possible, but is it really responsible to visit a place that suffers from mass tourism?
 We wanted to put our thoughts here, bringing both our personal and documented lights on the subject, in order to bring out some answers… but especially solutions!

 A new phenomenon is emerging in South Asia: “Western white” tourists would beg to partially finance their trip, either by selling postcards, playing music, or brandishing an advertising sign.
 These beggars of a new kind are called Begpackers, a word game between beg and backpackers.
 While we don’t endorse this practice, we also wanted to nuance the debate created by media articles laden with judgments and amalgamations.